greybrunix/greybrunix/README.md

 ## Personal Info

-I'm Bruno, I hold a BsC in Computer Science and am undergoing a MsC in Informatics at University of Minho.</br>
+I'm Bruno, I hold a BSc in Computer Science and am undergoing a MSc in Informatics at University of Minho.</br>
 I'm also, currently, an external researcher at INESC-TEC/HASLab.

 ## What I use